Dialogue and Cooperation with Stakeholders

 The Daigas Group has been stepping up information disclosure to the general public and dialogue with shareholders and investors, using a variety of media and briefing sessions, with the aim of strengthening our management base, regarded as necessary to generate profit in a stable manner and return part of it to shareholders continuously.
 By doing so, we aim to create value for shareholders.

-Four briefings of financial results and the Medium-Term Management Plan
+Briefings of financial results and the Medium-Term Management Plan: 5 times

 ESG Dialogue through Various Opportunities